simonlindholm/decomp-permuter/README.md

 - if on Linux, add yourself to the Docker group: `sudo usermod -aG docker $USER` or set up [rootless Docker](https://docs.docker.com/engine/security/rootless/)
 - install required packages: `python3 -m pip install docker`
-- open a terminal, and run `./pah.py run-server` to start the server.
+- open a terminal, and run `./pah.py run-server` to start the worker server.
   There are a few required arguments (e.g. how many cores to use), see `--help` for more details.

-Anyone who is granted access to permuter@home can run a server.
+Anyone who is granted access to permuter@home can run a worker.

 To set up a new permuter network, see [src/net/controller/README.md](./src/net/controller/README.md).